Polynomial Hamiltonian system in two variables with $W({A}^{(1)}_1)$-symmetry and the second Painlev\'e hierarchy: Autonomous version of the system and mKdV5 equation

 are polynomials with respect to $x_i,y_i,z_i,w_i$.

-Next, let us consider the relation between the polynomial Hamiltonian system \eqref{eq:10} and mKdV5 equation.
-In this paper, we can make the birational transformations between the polynomial Hamiltonian system \eqref{eq:10} and mKdV5 equation. \begin{theorem} The birational transformations
+Let us consider the relation between the polynomial Hamiltonian system \eqref{eq:10} and mKdV5 equation.
+At first, we can make the birational transformations between the polynomial Hamiltonian system \eqref{eq:10} and mKdV5 equation. \begin{theorem} The birational transformations

 take the Hamiltonian system \eqref{eq:10} to the system

 \end{theorem} Setting $u:=x$, we see that

 and